Genetics play a big part in how you appear.

 At 20 years old, I thought I was invincible.
 But my moment of truth was on the horizon.

 I remember a revealing track workout from 2003 at West Chester University.
-The workout was 12 hill sprints.True change only occurs at rock bottom.
-Click To Tweet
+The workout was 12 hill sprints.[bctt tweet=”True change only occurs at rock bottom. ” username=”fitman83″]

 This hill was so steep that it essentially was on an incline that led straight to heaven.
 But the end result of that workout had me feeling like I was trapped in hell.

-I thought my offseason training had prepared for the preseason workouts.
-I thought I was in great condition, but I was proven wrong.
+I thought my offseason “training” had prepared me for the preseason workouts.
+I thought I was in great condition, but I was badly mistaken.